The Ultimate Guide to Team Building Skills

 Individuals with unique skills make up a sports team, but they are all interdependent.
 In particular, they must coordinate and orchestrate to blend their varied skills and achieve a unified goal.
 This, therefore, requires cohesive teamwork.

-Sports team building also emphasizes team identity, by instilling a sense of shared destiny.
+Sports team building also emphasises team identity, by instilling a sense of shared destiny.

 4. Military Units or Flight Crews